Vankata453/KittisaurusBot/README.md

 # KittisaurusBot

-A Discord bot that allows users to have fun with pictures and quotes of the 10 Kittisaurus cats + more!
+A Discord.js bot that allows users to have fun with pictures and quotes of the 10 Kittisaurus cats + more!

 # How do I use it?